_._ _,-'""`-._

 1: lo: <LOOPBACK> mtu 65536 ...

-The transition is fully audited — AppArmor logs each change_onexec — but it's an AUDIT event, not DENIED, because nothing forbids the operation.
-From journalctl -k:
+the transition is fully audited.
+AppArmor logs each change_onexec, but it logs an AUDIT event, not DENIED, because nothing forbids the operation. from journalctl -k:

 apparmor="AUDIT" operation="change_onexec" class="file"